borisdj/EFCore.BulkExtensions/README.md

 **OnConflictUpdateWhereSql<T>** To define conditional updates on merges, receives (existingTable, insertedTable).
 --Example: `bc.OnConflictUpdateWhereSql = (ex, in) => $"{in}.TimeUpdated > {ex}.TimeUpdated";`
 **SetSynchronizeFilter<T>** A method that receives and sets expresion filter on entities to delete when using BulkInsertOrUpdateOrDelete.
 Those that are filterd out will be ignored and not deleted.
-**SetSynchronizeSoftDelete<T>** A method that receives and sets expresion on entities to update property instead od deleting when using BulkInsertOrUpdateOrDelete.
+**SetSynchronizeSoftDelete<T>** A method that receives and sets expresion on entities to update property instead of deleting when using BulkInsertOrUpdateOrDelete.
 `bulkConfig.SetSynchronizeSoftDelete<SomeObject>(a => new SomeObject { IsDeleted = true });`

 Last optional argument is **Action progress** (Example in *EfOperationTest.cs* *RunInsert()* with *WriteProgress()*).